pachyderm/docs-content/2.4.x/enterprise/auth/authorization/role-binding.md

  Default Privileges.
 - Root User: The activation of the Authentication and Authorization feature generates a **Root User** with **unalterable and unrevokable `clusterAdmin` privileges**.
 - Robot User: **Robot users do not have any permission by default**.
 They will need to be set by a `clusterAdmin`.
-- The case of the Pipeline User: In Pachyderm, **you do not explicitly grant users access to pipelines**, they get set for you when you create or update a pipeline.
+- The case of the Pipeline User: In {{%productName%}}, **you do not explicitly grant users access to pipelines**, they get set for you when you create or update a pipeline.
 {{% /notice %}}

 {{% notice warning %}}